 Data Protection law is changing.
 You may have already heard of the GDPR or General Data Protection Regulation which took effect on the 25th of May 2018.
 The GDPR is a new piece of legislation from the European Union which replaces the UK Data Protection Act or DPA (1998).
 Britain’s decision to leave the EU will not affect the implementation of this new law, which will apply to companies across the world that process personal data belonging to citizens from the EU.
 This means that not only will the GDPR Data Protection law apply to businesses within with European Union, but also to everyone in the rest of the world who provide products or services in the EU.

 Who will be affected?

-The new law applies to any business handling the information of EU citizens although if you are currently affected by the DPA, you are likely to be subject to the GDPR.
+The new law applies to any business handling the information of EU citizens although if you were affected by the DPA, you are likely to be subject to the GDPR.
 More specifically, the GDPR Data Protection law outlines ‘controllers’ and ‘processors’ of information.
 Under the regulation, controllers are those who make decisions as to how and why personal information is processed while the processor acts on their behalf.
 These definitions are similar to those under the Data Protection Act however, controllers and processors will have new obligations under GDPR Data Protection law

 Consequences of non-compliance